wholebuzz/mapreduce/README.md

 # Communication-free MapReduce

-Instead of starting a master which starts simultaneous mappers and reducers on a cluster, let's decouple mappers' dependency on reducers by using cloud storage as intermediary.
+Instead of starting a Master which starts simultaneous Mappers and Reducers on a cluster, let's decouple Mappers' dependency on Reducers by using cloud storage as intermediary.
 We can run a large MapReduce job with a single-thread and zero communication.
-Or we can run the usual many parallel mappers, synchronizing only (via file IPC) the completion of the stages of shuffle and reduce.
+Or we can run the usual many parallel Mappers, synchronizing only (via file IPC) the completion of the stages of Shuffle and Reduce.

 ## Top-level:
   - API: MapReduce(filein, fileout, mapperClass, reducerClass, combinerClass)